nwutils/nw-splasher-auto-update/README.md

      * then pass the response into the confirmNewVersion and downloadPath
      * callback functions you provide.
      */
+    // This is an example, you can put whatever URL you want here
     versionUrl: 'https://example.com/versions.json',
     /**
      * Check if the latest remote version is newer than the latest local version.